Kabraxist/Expression-2-Reaticulate/README.md

 ## Usage
 * Put the script files (_main.py and UACC List.csv_) beside a folder that includes .expressionmap files
 * Run the script.
-It will create a folder named "ReaBanks" which includes converted files
+It will traverse the sibling folders, auto-convert .expressionmaps and move new files to a folder named "ReaBanks"
 * You can copy the contents of new files and use Reaticulate's "Paste from Clipboard" function

 ### Requirements